EHB-MCT/expert-lab-prototypes-BenoitDossoine/three-js-prototype/three-js-prototype/README.md

 This project is a **prototype** made for the course "Expert Labs" in the bachelor of Multimedia & Creative Technologies at the Erasmushogeschool Brussel.
 It is not hosted.

 This prototype is a loader for 3D models.
-Users can upload their own 3D models in the '.glb' format, which will appear in a list.
+Users can upload their own 3D models, which will appear in a list.
 When selected, the model is previewed in the application.
 To prototype interactivity, a click event was added to the imported model, causing the clicked mesh to turn red when clicked.

 ## Use